CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/w6.png)

-8. Once done then create a new Application Group of type ‘Remote Application’.
-For this navigate back to the **Application groups** and click on the **+ Add** button.
+8. We will now create a new Application Group of type ‘RemoteApp’.
+To do this, navigate back to the **Application groups** and click on the **+ Add** button.

    ![ws name.](media/a18.png)